 - Substitutions are unlimited and allowed on all throw-ins and re-starts.
 The captain must verbally inform the referee before all substitutions when the whistle is blown.
 The referee may deny the request if in his judgement the call for substitution(s) will impede an advantage for the other team (e.g., throw-in or re-start deep in the opponents defensive third).
 NO SUBBING ON THE FLY.

-- Eleven men a side on the field for matches at Radnor Memorial, unless one or both teams has less than 14 players at the start of the match.
+- Matches are played eleven men a side unless one or both teams has less than 14 players at the start of the match.
 If both teams have less than 14 players, they may mutually agree to play 11 a side, otherwise play 10 men a side.
 If only one team has less than 14 players, that captain may agree to play 11 a side only if he chooses, otherwise play 10 men a side.
 If additional players arrive after the start of the match, they are eligible to play, but the same rules apply as noted above, unless the team(s) reach 14 players, then play 11 a side.

 - Minimum of 7 players per team for an official match.
 If a team has less than 9 players at the scheduled time of the start of the match, they may have a 10 minute grace period for more players to show and reach 8 or 9.
 After 10 minutes the match will be played if the team has 8 or 9 players.
 If one team still has only 7 players, the short-handed captain may decide if it will be an official match or a forfeit.
 In a forfeit, the match will be played (and guest players from other CASL teams may play).
 The winning team will receive one “goal for” and the losing team will receive one “goal against” in the standings.
 Ten minute grace period cannot result in the next match losing playing time.
 The ref may have to adjust the length of the halves and/or half time, if necessary.